OlgaCarvalho/beautiful-jekyll/_posts/2023-06-30-threathunting-for-begginers.md

-So, with my experience as a security researcher, SOC analyst and incident responder, and insights given by other professionals, I share here my Threat Hunting guide for beginners.
+So, with my experience as a security researcher, SOC analyst and incident responder, and insights given by other professionals, I share here my Threat Hunting process overview and tips on how to get started as a beginner.

 ## What is Threat Hunting?